Learn Baserow Basic Concepts

 Database A database is made up of tables.
 A Baserow database may contain numerous tables containing data for various projects.

-Field/Column A field is a collection of values of the same data type.
+Field A field/column is a collection of values of the same data type.
 Each column in a table represents a field.
 Each field is a data structure that holds a defined data type, such as text, numbers, dates, boolean, collaborators, select and URL.

-Hosted A hosted application is created on baserow.io and accessed over the internet through Baserow’s servers.
+Hosted A SaaS (hosted cloud) application is created on baserow.io and accessed over the internet through Baserow’s servers.

 Instance ID The instance ID is the unique identifier of your Baserow copy to which the license will be connected to it.
 Your Self-hosted Instance ID is required to upgrade users to the premium plan if you have installed Baserow on your own server.

-Instance-wide admin An Instance-wide admin in the self-hosted instance is the person who set up the instance.
-Only Instance-wide admins can manage licenses, subscriptions and site-wide settings.
-The account that installs and sets up Baserow is automatically an Instance-wide admin and has staff privileges.
-Instance-wide admins have server-wide access over all users and all group data.
-They have the ability to revoke an existing Instance-wide admin’s own staff permissions.
+Instance admin An Instance-wide admin in the self-hosted instance is the person who set up the instance.
+Only Instance admins can manage licenses, subscriptions and site-wide settings.
+The account that installs and sets up Baserow is automatically an Instance admin and has staff privileges.
+Instance admins have server-wide access over all users and all workspace data.
+They have the ability to revoke an existing Instance admin’s own staff permissions.
 The first user who signed up is automatically a server-wide admin.

 Kanban view Kanban view allows you to visualize data at a glance and prioritize moving those tasks through the workflow.
 With the Kanban View, you can view your tasks in a new way by arranging them as cards on a board.